Click here to listen to a reading of this blog:

 Finally, I am hoping that you and I can be a team since I live in my own body and can have my own knowledge.
 I have to live with this condition for the rest of my life, and I am not going to live such a poor quality of life for any longer.
 If you can work with me on the above, I think we can make a good team and hopefully get me back in to good health so I can spend less time at the doctors and more time at work and enjoying life.

 This letter is not to undermine your knowledge or experience, but to express just how frustrated I am with not being listened to, when I do know a thing or two about the condition I am living with, and what tests I should be using to make it something I can live with.

-Even if you are scared of your doctor’s reaction, when you decide to self-source and medicate on NDT, I would always recommend informing them that you are doing it and make all attempts to do it with them.
+Even if you are scared of your doctor’s reaction, when you decide to self-source and medicate on NDT, I would always recommend informing them that you are planning to do it and make all attempts to do it with their guidance.
 Try to get it prescribed where possible.
 Self sourcing can be dangerous and risky.
-But you are doing nothing wrong; you are simply taking your health in to your own hands and you’ll need to be completely honest with your doctor if you wish for them to run the appropriate blood tests alongside to monitor progress.
-Build up a good relationship, and keep going until you find a doctor who will listen and respect your choices.

 My GP reacted well to this letter and referred me to an endocrinologist because of it.